-Setting up your finances in Germany is a simple process, with many financial institutions and bank account types to choose from.
+Setting up your finances and opening a bank account in Germany is a simple process, with many financial institutions and bank account types to choose from.

-Setting up an account is a relatively straightforward process for new customers.
-When opening an account in person, most banks will only require a passport and funds to make an initial deposit.
+Setting up a bank account in Germany is relatively straightforward for new customers.
+When opening a German bank account in person, most banks will only require a passport and funds to make an initial deposit.
 Some banks will ask to see proof of a German address and/or your registration certificate (Meldebescheinigung).
-Opening a bank account online may require more documents including pay slips and a work permit if available.
+Opening a bank account online in Germany may require more documents including pay slips and a work permit if available.